keenethics/keenethics/posts/1560934800000-buy-or-develop-educational-app.md

 Author: Tetiana Matviiok
 Title: What Is Better: Developing an Educational App or Buying a Ready-made One?
-Subtitle: What Is Better: Developing an Educational App or Buying a Ready-made One? - Keenethics Blog Meta title: What Is Better: Developing an Educational App or Buying a Ready-made One? - Keenethics Blog Meta description: Top 5 advantages of building a custom app and of buying a ready-made one.
+Subtitle: What Is Better: Developing an Educational App or Buying a Ready-made One? - KeenEthics Blog Meta title: What Is Better: Developing an Educational App or Buying a Ready-made One? - KeenEthics Blog Meta description: Top 5 advantages of building a custom app and of buying a ready-made one.
 Choose your priority: innovation or convention, security or risk, success or stability.
 Categories: Tech, Business guide
 Preview image: /static/posts/buy-or-develop-educational-app/buy-or-develop-educational-app-prew.jpg